 South Fayette Township offers curbside trash collection to single-family homes and multifamily residential buildings with four or fewer units.
 Waste collection is contracted to a third-party company.
 Fees are paid directly to the waste hauler through the township's general fund.

 Garbage must be in properly secured containers or tied plastic bags, weighing no more than 50 pounds each.
-Do not exceed 15 bags/cans and one bulk item per week.
+Do not exceed 15 bags/cans and 2 bulk items per week.

 One large item per week is accepted curbside, such as furniture, household goods and disassembled children's swing sets (cut to 4-foot length).
 (Consider donating first!)